 Rather than create a full outdoor kitchen, you could create a servery by opening up your kitchen windows, if they overlook your deck or yard.
-A service bar or servery is an increasingly popular way to connect the kitchen to the great outdoors, allowing you to take dining outside very easily.
+A service bar or servery is an increasingly popular way to connect the kitchen to the great outdoors.
+It allows you to take dining outside very easily.

-Equally as impressive as an all-white kitchen is an all-black outdoor kitchen.
-Keep it modern with this monochromatic look, and you can easily change up the look anytime by switching out the cushions or wall décor.
+Equally as impressive as an all-black kitchen is an all-black outdoor kitchen.
+Keep it contemporary with this monochromatic look.
+You can easily change up the look anytime by switching out the cushions or wall décor.

-A simple classic white and timber outdoor kitchen modernised with stainless steel appliances and flagstone paving.
-A beautiful slab of timber for the counter is reflected in the choice of wooden table setting.
-This will perfectly team up with your Hamptons style kitchen.
+A simple classic look is to mix timber, stainless steel and lots of white.
+Try a beautiful slab of timber for a countertop and complement it with a wooden table setting.
+(This will perfectly team up with your Hamptons style kitchen.)

 Make the most of a killer view by setting up your outdoor kitchen on your roof.
-Choose stainless steel to keep things feeling fresh and cool, and because stainless steel is excellent at withstanding the elements.
+Choose stainless steel to keep things feeling fresh and cool.
+And stainless steel is excellent at withstanding the elements.

 Allow a little dappled sunshine in with a thatched roof.
-This one sits atop a contemporary all-black kitchen, softening the space and adding texture.
+Add one above a contemporary all-black kitchen to soften the space and add texture.